-- Karen Bass was re-elected to her third term representing the 37th Congressional District in November 2014 with 84 percent of the vote.
+- Karen Bass was re-elected to her fourth term representing the 37th Congressional District in November 2016.
 She serves on the House Committee on Foreign Affairs where she is Ranking Member of the Subcommittee on Africa as well as the House Judiciary Committee.

 Karen Bass grew up with three brothers in the Venice/Fairfax area of Los Angeles and is the only daughter of DeWitt and Wilhelmina Bass.
 Watching the Civil Rights Movement with her father initially sparked Karen’s interest in community activism.
 It was at that time that she made a lifetime commitment to impacting social change in her community and abroad.
 She worked for nearly a decade as a physician assistant and served as a clinical instructor at the University of Southern California’s Keck School of Medicine Physician Assistant Program.

 In 1990, in response to the crisis that was gripping inner city America, which in Los Angeles was crack-cocaine and gang violence, Karen started and ran Community Coalition, a community-based social justice organization in South Los Angeles that empowers residents to become involved in making a difference.
 Through her leadership at the Community Coalition, Karen worked to engage community residents in addressing the root causes of injustice.